eduardoguerrero/php_benchmark/README.md

 1ec2b9674984   docker_php   "docker-php-entrypoi…"   6 minutes ago   Up 6 minutes   9000/tcp   php_benchmark_php
 ```

-Then you can enter the php container
+Then you can enter the php container or execute the examples using `docker exec -it`.

 ```bash
 ❯ docker exec -it -u dev php_benchmark_php bash